- Parents Home

 - Viruses and other germs transmitted by insects, like West Nile virus (spread through a mosquito bite) and the germs that cause Lyme disease and Rocky Mountain spotted fever (spread through tick bites).

 - Viruses that cause once-common childhood infections, such as measles, mumps, and German measles.
-Thanks to immunizations, it's rare today for someone to develop encephalitis from these illnesses.
+Thanks to vaccines, it's rare today for someone to develop encephalitis from these illnesses.

 Less often, encephalitis can be:

-- caused by an infection from , such as bacterial meningitis
+- caused by an infection from bacteria , such as bacterial meningitis

 - a complication of other infectious diseases like syphilis

-- due to a parasite, like toxoplasmosis (found in infected cat feces) in people with weakened immune systems
+- due to a parasite, like toxoplasmosis (found in infected cat feces) in people with weak immune systems

 Is Encephalitis Contagious?